AstridPrlt/windbnb/README.md

 # Windbnb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.
+This project was created with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3, then regularly updated to last version.

+## Built with
+Angular
+Sass
+RxJs
+Mapbox
+Unsplash API

 ## Development server